 - And finally, can I help them?

 Keeping these three questions in mind, we'll keep you asking questions and learning about your prospect and in fact if they have true need as opposed to pitching to your prospects and telling them why you are so great, do more listening, do less talking.

 The problem with SEO today

 These guys are good.
 So how do you rise above all the other marketers?
-So if you've go to google, you, hopefully this works, you've got to Google and you type in "inbound marketing agency in London".
-So you're competing with everybody else in this space.
+So if you've go to Google and type in "inbound marketing agency in London", you can see you're competing with everybody else in this space.
 You'll find out that Whitehat is number one for that, not just on the first page.
-We are number one.
-So how do we do that?

 Good.
 Excellent, excellent.
-Rand Fishkin, the Wizard of Moz, it's actually a job title.
-If there's anybody out there who's a guru of gurus, it's rand.
+Rand Fishkin, the Wizard of Moz - it's actually a job title.
+If there's anybody out there who's a guru of gurus, it's Rand.
 He knows more about this subject than I ever will or anybody else ever will.
-He's data driven.
+He's data-driven.
 He's analytics driven.
 Is the founder of Moz.
 Interestingly enough, I didn't realise he was also the founder of inbound.org along with one of the HubSpot team.
-So google him, follow him, read what he says, and if he says do something and then just do it because you don't really need me to tell you that.
+So google him, follow him, read what he says, and if he says do something and then just do it, because you don't really need me to tell you that.
 But he's more, like I say, more of a guru.

-- He stated goal in terms of where he wants to be in terms of rankings and everything else is to outperform HubSpot.
+- He stated goal in terms of where he wants to be regarding rankings and everything else is to outperform HubSpot.
 Now, many of you know HubSpot, right?
 You know how much content they produce, you know, what they teams and everything else and what they've got involved.
 He's not far away now.
-He's, he's probably around the sixth in terms of volume.
+He's probably around the sixth in terms of volume.
 In terms of what he gets to his sites compared to HubSpot and he is catching up on them.